 Our bank accounts suffer enough over the holidays, and we still have a few cold months ahead (not to mention, we'll be home a lot more this winter!).

 We’ve put together a list of 4 easy ways to save money on your energy bill in your apartment this winter, that won’t sacrifice your comfort or routine.

 1. Turn it down

 One thing we know for sure – Canadian winters can be rough.
-To avoid the inevitable fate of being cold from November to March (and sometimes longer), most of us are guilty of cranking our thermostats up much higher than they need to be.
+To avoid the inevitable fate of being cold from November to March (and sometimes longer), most of us are guilty of cranking our thermostats or heaters up much higher than they need to be.
 But what if we turned it down for a change?

 Our number one tip for lowering your energy bill during the winter is to turn your thermostat down, even just slightly.
 Not only will you save energy, but just a two degree difference can save roughly $180 per year on your bill!
 So let’s get out our comfy sweatpants, fuzzy socks and oversized sweaters and turn it down a notch or two.

 Closing windows and curtains is one easy way to keep the heat in, but what about those spots you don’t think about?

 - For example, if your window-mounted air conditioner is still in place, now is the time to take it out.

 This article from the U.S. Department of Energy provides a list of all the areas in your home that could have cracks or gaps that cause air leaks, including electrical outlets, door and window frames and baseboards.